Our Pick: Helinox

 Who should buy it: Buy the Chair Zero if you count ounces but refuse to be miserable in camp: weekend backpackers with lazy evenings, long-trail hikers who know a chair is their one luxury, paddlers and bikepackers squeezing gear into small hulls and bags.
 It is the chair for people who did the ladder math and decided a real chair is worth exactly one pound and not two.

-What we don't like: It is about $98 for a small chair, which is real money for luxury weight.
+What we don't like: It is about $140 for a small chair, up from roughly $100 a couple of seasons ago, which is real money for luxury weight.
 The low, taut seat is more perch than lounge, taller hikers will notice, and soft ground swallows the small feet unless you put something under them.
 And the light fabric and thin poles reward care: this is a chair you own gently, not one you toss to a heavy friend at a bonfire.

 Bottom line: The Chair Zero is the reason this guide exists.
 Before it, a real chair was car-camping gear; at 1.1 lb listed, it dropped the price of admission low enough that weight-conscious backpackers stopped laughing and started buying.
 A decade of clones later it is still the one they copy, because the DAC-style pole structure, the seat tension, and the pack size remain the standard everyone else is chasing.